 In 2006, Aaron took part in a filmmaker residency program with Objectifs Centre for Filmmaking and Photography in Singapore, where he developed the script for his debut feature film, Canopy.
 The film premiered at the 2013 Toronto International Film Festival, going onto selection for international festivals including Busan, Shanghai and Rotterdam.
-The Hollywood Reporter review said:

 Aaron has made several short films which have screened at more than 100 festivals, acquiring international sales and awards.
 His films include Ten Feet Tall, Feng (Wind), Leap Year and My Name is Martin.
 His short Ahmad’s Garden premiered at the 2008 Melbourne International Film Festival.